ncusi/MSR_Challenge_2024/README.md

 ### Additional stages' requirements

-Running some of the DVC pipeline stages have additional requirements, like requiring Internet access, or having `git` installed, or a valid GitHub API key.
+Running some of the DVC pipeline stages have additional requirements, like Internet access, or `git` installed, or a validGitHub API key.

 The following DVC stages require Internet access to work:
 - download_DevGPT